-This parameter is known as the material buckling and it describes the characteristics of the fuel material in an infinite medium.
-For example let assume a uniform reactor (multiplying system) in the shape of a slab of physical width a in the x-direction and infinite in the y- and z-directions.
+This parameter is known as the material buckling, and it describes the characteristics of the fuel material in an infinite medium.
+For example, assume a uniform reactor (multiplying system) in the shape of a slab of physical width a in the x-direction and infinite in the y- and z-directions.
 This reactor is situated in the center at x=0.
-In this geometry the flux does not vary in y and z allowing us to eliminate the y and z derivatives from ∇2.
+In this geometry, the flux does not vary in y and z allowing us to eliminate the y and z derivatives from ∇2.
 The flux is then a function of x only, and therefore the Laplacian and diffusion equation can be written as:

 Bm = Bg

 The quantity Bg2 is called the geometrical buckling of the reactor and depends only on the geometry.
 This term is derived from the notion that the neutron flux distribution is somehow ‘‘buckled’’ in a homogeneous finite reactor.
 It can be derived the geometrical buckling is the negative relative curvature of the neutron flux (Bg2 = ∇2Ф(x) / Ф(x)).
-In a small reactor the neutron flux have more concave downward or ‘‘buckled’’ curvature (higher Bg2) than in a large one.
+The neutron flux has more concave downward or ‘‘buckled’’ curvature (higher Bg2) in a small reactor than in a large one.

-The value of geometrical buckling for infinite slab reactor can be derived, when the vacuum boundary condition is applied on the solution of diffusion equation.
-The physically acceptable solution for infinite slab reactor is:
+The value of geometrical buckling for an infinite slab reactor can be derived when the vacuum boundary condition is applied to the diffusion equation solution.
+The physically acceptable solution for an infinite slab reactor is:

 Φ(x) = C.cos(Bg x)

 The vacuum boundary condition requires the relative neutron flux near the boundary to have a slope of -1/d, i.e., the flux would extrapolate linearly to 0 at a distance d beyond the boundary.
-This zero flux boundary condition is more straightforward and is can be written mathematically as:
+This zero flux boundary condition is more straightforward, and it can be written mathematically as: